flare-foundation/docs/docs/user/delegation/manual-delegation.md

----
-description: FAQ for users using the block explorer + metamask combination.
----

-# Block explorer + metamask FAQ
+# Manual Delegation

+This page explains how to delegate using a block explorer and Metamask.

 Congratulations on taking this more technical approach, it will enable you to better understand the system.